 The Entrepreneurial Institute at STCC was started in 1996 to meet the growing demand for entrepreneurial education.

-The Entrepreneurial Institute has grown dramatically since its start and is a testament to the importance of entrepreneurship education at all ages and educational levels.
+The Entrepreneurial Institute has a rich history of building student entrepreneurship since its start and is a testament to the importance of entrepreneurship education at all ages and educational levels.

 Springfield Technical Community College